Chris Offutt Reveals A Family Secret In 'My Father, The Pornographer'

 OFFUTT: Yeah.

-GROSS: And the children who read pornography hide it from their parents.
-So how did the conversation in the family get opened?
-Did they tell you about the porn, or did you confront them with the fact that you suspected that this is what they were doing?

 OFFUTT: Neither.
-There was no official, formal conversation where - this is what we're doing, and you should know, or anything like that.
-It was a maintained secret as much as possible.
-Part of it was just living in a small community and a conservative community in the hills of Kentucky.
-But it wasn't till I was out of the house and in my 20s that Dad became more forthcoming about his pornographic work.
-My understanding prior to that had been he was a functioning science fiction writer, and the pornography was generating supplemental income.
+There was no official formal conversation where, this is what we're doing, and you should know, or anything like that.
+It was maintained secret as much as possible.
+Part of it was just living in a small community, in a conservative community in the hills of Kentucky.
+But it wasn't until I was out of the house and in my 20s that Dad became more forthcoming about his pornographic work.

+GROSS: Your father wrote a lot of the pornography under the pen name John Cleve, and you write that he used to talk about John Cleve in the third person as if it was another person and that, you know, John Cleve had his own wardrobe, his own stationary, his own signature.
+And John Cleve had 16 pseudonyms.
+They weren't your father's pseudonyms.
+They were his pseudonym's pseudonyms (laughter).
+Did your father ever dress as John Cleve around you?
+Did you ever see that personality manifesting - that alter ego, and think, what's going on?

+BIANCULLI: Chris Offutt, speaking to Terry Gross in 2015.
+More after a break.
+This is FRESH AIR.

-GROSS: You write that when you found - that after your father died and you went through his books, you found that he had a cataloging system for writing pornography that had whole sections ready to go and do a kind of cut-and-paste in the appropriate book.
+GROSS: You write that when you found - you know, that after your father had died and you went through his books, you found that he had a cataloging system for writing pornography - that he had whole sections ready to go into, like, kind of cut-and-paste in the appropriate book.
 So it had pages with, like, 150 synonyms for pain.
 There were sections for descriptions of the mouth, for descriptions of the tongue, the face, the legs, for kisses, spanking, distress.
-So it sounds like he cataloged all of this and had it all ready to paste into the appropriate book.
-And then he'd kind of X it out of the catalog so he wouldn't use it a second time.
-I - I've never heard of somebody writing that way before.
+So it sounds like he cataloged all of this and had it all ready to paste into the appropriate book, and then he'd kind of exit out of the catalog so he wouldn't use it a second time.
+I've never heard of somebody writing that way before.

-OFFUTT: Me, neither.
-It was a remarkable discovery.
-In addition to what you described, there were also pages and pages like that of descriptions for the science fiction and for the fantasy, pages of description of landscape or of a storm or of a night sky.
-And what he did is he would watch television at night with a big clipboard and write longhand.
-And we would all be sitting there watching television.
-Dad was writing.
-We were kids.
-And I realized later that this was what he was doing at that - during those hours.
-He wasn't writing a novel or a short story, but he was just inventing descriptions while watching television.
-He liked to watch TV and write.

-I was quite taken by this approach.
-He was working at a great speed under enormous pressure - not deadline pressure, but just economic pressure, you know?
-There were rarely contracts for these books in advance, you know?
-But he had to support his family, and he wrote one book in three days.
-His personal record was 94 pages in a single day.
-And the system that he devised reminded me of an assembly line of a car factory where you just have all the raw material and drop it in place as it goes down the assembly line, and at the end, there's a car.
-I have never met another writer who worked with this technique, and it was extensive.
-There were - there were a lot of these notebooks, Terry.
+OFFUTT: Radio-friendly?
+One that I enjoyed the most - these two couples crash-landed on a deserted island but come to find out the island wasn't deserted after all, it was just unexplored.
+The middle of the island had a volcano.
+On the other side of the volcano lived a primitive culture that would drop virgins into the volcano to sacrifice to the gods for good weather and good luck, right?
+Now, the other side, where they crash-landed, was occupied and inhabited by all the virgins who'd managed to escape from the other side of the volcano.
+So you can imagine, then, what went on after the plane landed - crash-landed, and everybody survived.
+It was pretty interesting, like one of the guys goes native and one of the guys doesn't.
+And there's some morality in there and great concerns about impacting on this culture that had not been Westernized or anything.

 OFFUTT: (Laughter).